-(1) Why is learning possible?
-The definition of a learning problem; what can we hope for; the quadratic and multiplier processes; complexity measures of classes of functions (2 hours).
+- (1) Why is learning possible?
+The definition of a learning problem; what can we hope for; the quadratic and multiplier processes; complexity measures of classes of functions (2 hours). - (2) The small-ball method and (some of) its applications (4 hours). - (3) Median-of-means tournaments and the solution for convex classes (2 hours). - (4) Complexity measures of classes revisited: chaining methods for Bernoulli and gaussian processes; combinatorial dimension and metric entropy (4 hours).

-- (2) The small-ball method and (some of) its applications (4 hours). - (3) Median-of-means tournaments and the solution for convex classes (2 hours). - (4) Complexity measures of classes revisited: chaining methods for Bernoulli and gaussian processes; combinatorial dimension and metric entropy (4 hours).
+Prerequisites

-Prerequisites: To get the most out of the course, one is likely to require the knowledge of (graduate level) probability/measure theory and functional analysis, as well as some mathematical maturity.
-Most of the material I will cover can be found in the course's lecture notes, and because of the nature of the course, some of the details will not be presented during the lectures.
+The course will require the knowledge of (graduate level) probability/measure theory and functional analysis, as well as some mathematical maturity.
+Most of the material I will cover can be found in the course's lecture notes.
+Because of the nature of the course, some of the details will be left for the students.